 How does it work?
 Here are the three steps.

 Using Delaware Statutory Trusts (DSTs) in a 1031 Exchange to 721 Exchange & 721 UPREIT

 - The REIT creates a temporary Delaware Statutory Trust (DST) that allows you, the 1031 exchanger, to purchase.

-- After an appropriate period, the REIT absorbs the DST into their portfolio taking you the temporary DST investor along for the ride.
+- After an appropriate period, the REIT absorbs the DST into its portfolio, taking you, the temporary DST investor, along for the ride.

 - Once the process is complete, you own the REIT.